akhtarvahid/user-service/instruction.md

 4. Run all UserServiceApplication, UserServiceApplication(1), UserServiceApplication(2)...etc one by one.
 5. Go to http://localhost:8761/ to see all the instances running
 6. And `SERVER_PORT=8080`, `SERVER_PORT=8081`, `SERVER_PORT=8082`...etc inside Environment variables as many instances created

+Steps to run the application through api-gateway
+1. Run User service and service discovery
+2. once services and service-discovery is up
+3. Run api-gateway-springboot-mss
+4. Test http://localhost:9000/api/users/all in browser or postman